BIVROST/360WebPlayer/README.md

 [ffmpeg]: https://www.ffmpeg.org/

 For **static pictures**, use jpeg or png.
-Hugin's equirectangular or Google's Photo Sphere pictures work well if you stay below 4096 x 4096.
+Hugin's equirectangular or Google's Photo Sphere pictures works well.
+Most hardware supports at least the 8192 x 4096 resolution.

 For examples [click here][live-demo].